javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/2-async-iterators-generators/article.md

-# Async iteration and generators
+# Async iterators and generators

 Asynchronous iterators allow to iterate over data that comes asynchronously, on-demand.